1859 Indian Head Penny Value (2026 Guide): Errors List & No Mint Mark Worth

 History of The 1859 Indian Head Penny

 The 1859 Indian Head Penny emerged as America experienced rapid transformation.
 The nation stood just two years before the Civil War, with cities expanding and railroads connecting distant regions.
-This economic shift from agriculture toward industry created demand for reliable small coinage.
+Notably, 1859 was also the year Oregon entered the Union as the 33rd state, reflecting the country’s westward momentum.

-The reverse design made 1859 unique.
-Longacre chose a simple laurel wreath surrounding the denomination, the lowest relief among tested options.
-This lasted only one year before being changed to an oak wreath with shield in 1860, making 1859 the sole example of this original pairing.
+The reverse design made 1859 uniquely important.
+Longacre chose a simple laurel wreath surrounding the denomination, the lowest relief among all tested options.
+This design lasted only one year.
+Starting in 1860, the reverse was redesigned to feature an oak wreath with a shield and three arrows, giving the coin what Director Snowden called “more National character.”
+That change made 1859 the sole example of this original design pairing — a one-year type coin that collectors prize to this day.

 Also Read: 54 Most Valuable Indian Head Penny Worth Money (1859-1909)